 Although that was before my time, I remember my parents reminiscing about the ferry rides.
 Mt.
 Baker is in the distance.

-It did not take long before
+It did not take long before the fog rose even higher and covered the view of the Olympics.

 The crescent moon set over the fog shrouded Olympic Mountains last night.
 This was the view at 8:10 pm.
 Notice Venus in the upper left of the top photo.
 Tonight the moon will be much closer to Venus and should make for an awesome view.
 You may want to go out to the west side of Whidbey Island about 8 pm and see something that does not happen very often.

 We had quite a storm last night.
-The lightning and thunder is unusual for the pacific North-
+The lightning and thunder is unusual for the pacific North- west.
+It lasted for several hours and also brought heavy rain.

 I took about 300 ten second exposures to get around a dozen images of the lightning.

-This one did a
+This one did a u-turn.

 The odd lighting in the sky earlier was an indication that something was coming.
 Notice the rainbow at the right of this image.